david-drew/OpenVINO-Custom-Layers/README.2019.md

 8. Convert the TensorFlow model to Intel IR format:<br>
     * We run MO for TensorFlow to convert and optimize the new model for OpenVINO.
 We explicitly set the batch to 1 because the model has an input dim of "-1".
 TensorFLow allows "-1" as a "to be filled in later" variable, but MO requires explicit information for the optimization process.
-The output is the full name of the final output layer.
+The output is the full name of the final output layer.<br>
 	```
     cd ~/cl_new
 	```